itu-square/sat-metropolis/README.md

 **Code for experiments in the accompanying paper:** The notebook `experiments/experiments.ipynb` contains the code for all the experiments in the accompanying paper.

 **Get started with SAT-Metropolis:** The notebooks in folders `experiments/sat` and `experiments/smt` contain multiple examples on using SAT-Metropolis with the different backends currently available, namely, SPUR, CMSGen and MegaSampler.
 Below we provide installation instructions for a conda environment for the library, and instructions to install each backend.

+After completing the installation steps below, any of the Jupyter notebooks can be executed by selecting the `sat_metropolis` environment.

 ## Installation

 1. Install [miniconda](https://docs.conda.io/projects/miniconda/en/latest/)
-2. Create mcmc_sat environment: `conda create -n sat_metropolis` (say yes to the question)
+2. Create `sat_metropolis` environment: `conda create -n sat_metropolis` (say yes to the question)
 3. Set environment variable to avoid use system packages `conda env config vars set PYTHONNOUSERSITE=1` (note: the environment must be active)
 4. Reactivate environment `conda deactivate` and `conda activate sat_metropolis`
 5. Install jupyter lab in environment: conda install -c conda-forge jupyterlab (with sat_metropolis environment active)